Oil prices fall on signs of large U.S. stock build

-SINGAPORE (Reuters) - Oil prices eased on Thursday after industry data showed a larger-than-expected build-up in stocks in the United States, although losses were limited by comments by U.S. Treasury Secretary Steven Mnuchin on a U.S.-China trade deal.
+SINGAPORE/LONDON (Reuters) - Oil prices fell on Thursday after industry data showed a larger-than-expected build-up in the U.S. inventories, but losses were limited after China said it hoped to reach a phased trade agreement with the United States as early as possible.

 U.S. crude inventories soared by 10.5 million barrels to 432.5 million barrels in the week to Oct.
-11, according to the American Petroleum Institute’s weekly report, published ahead of official government stocks data due on Thursday. <API/S>
+11, the American Petroleum Institute’s weekly report showed ahead of official government stocks data due on Thursday. <API/S>

-Analysts had estimated U.S. crude inventories rose around 2.8 million barrels last week.
+Analysts had estimated U.S. crude inventories rose by around 2.8 million barrels last week.

 “An enormous U.S. inventory build hits at precisely the wrong moment when the markets are overly focused on demand devastation due to the latest run of weaker global economic data,” Stephen Innes, Asia Pacific market strategist at AxiTrader, said in a note on Thursday.

-If confirmed by the government data, the build-up would be the biggest U.S. inventory swell since February, 2017, Innes said.
+If confirmed by the government data, the build-up would be the biggest U.S. inventory increase since February, 2017, Innes said.

 It comes amid concerns about the global economy - and therefore oil demand - as data from the United States showed retail sales fell for the first time in seven months in September.
 That followed earlier data showing a moderation in job growth and services sector activity.